 Preclinical and clinical data are often susceptible to varying interpretations and analyses, which may delay, limit or prevent regulatory approval.
 Many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their products.
 Accordingly, our preclinical and clinical studies should not be relied upon as evidence that any future clinical trials will succeed.
 Study designs and results from previous studies are not necessarily predictive of our future clinical trial designs or results, and initial results may not be confirmed upon full analysis of the complete study data.
-In particular, Resolaris may not achieve positive results in any future clinical trials in RMICs, and any results observed in our Phase 1b/2 clinical trials of Resolaris in patients with FSHD and LGMD2B may not be predictive of results for any such future clinical studies.
-Stalaris may not achieve positive results in our planned clinical trials in healthy subjects and in RPICs or any other clinical studies.
-In addition, study data from our clinical trials in adult patients might not be predictive of safety, tolerability, immunogenicity or activity in young adults and children.
-Additionally, Resolaris and Stalaris may fail to show the desired safety and efficacy in later stages of clinical development, such as pivotal clinical trials, despite having successfully advanced through initial clinical trials.
-Any failure of Resolaris, Stalaris or any other product candidates that we may develop at any stage in the clinical development process would have a material adverse impact on our business, prospects, financial condition and results of operations.
+In particular, Resolaris may not achieve positive results in any future clinical trials in RMICs, and any results observed in our Phase 1b/2 clinical trials of Resolaris in patients with FSHD and LGMD2B may not be predictive of results for any such future clinical studies. iMod.Fc may not achieve positive results in our planned clinical trials in healthy subjects and in RPICs or any other clinical studies.
+The results of preclinical studies for our ORCA program may not be indicative of the future success of product candidates developed in such program.
+Additionally, our therapeutic candidates may fail to show the desired safety and efficacy in later stages of clinical development, such as pivotal clinical trials, despite having successfully advanced through initial clinical trials.
+Any failure of our therapeutic product candidates at any stage in the clinical development process would have a material adverse impact on our business, prospects, financial condition and results of operations.